1jamesthompson1/1jamesthompson1.github.io/_posts/2022-08-21-jekyll-with-rmd-test.md

 I am going to try put them in there original figures folder but include that in the config.yml folder.

 I have also had to change the file path to just figures.
-This hopefully will work if the ifgures is included in the site.
+This hopefully will work if the figures is included in the site.

+Well it seems to be that it wants to read the images as binary files I will try putting in a different format photo.

+Well that didnt work.
+I am getting quite stuck but amd going to put it down for the evening.
+I was supposed to be relaxing today!